Racism: Institutional

-African-American university student Vivian Malone entering the University of Alabama in the U.S. to register for classes as one of the first African-American students to attend the institution.
-Until 1963, the university was racially segregated and African-American students were not allowed to attend.
+African American university student Vivian Malone entering the University of Alabama in the US to register for classes as one of the first African American students to attend the institution.
+Until 1963, the university was racially segregated and African American students were not allowed to attend.

-Institutional racism (also known as structural racism, state racism or systemic racism) is racial discrimination by governments, corporations, religions, or educational institutions or other large organizations with the power to influence the lives of many individuals.
+Institutional racism (also known as structural racism, state racism, or systemic racism) is racial discrimination by governments, corporations, religions, or educational institutions or other large organizations with the power to influence the lives of many individuals.
 Stokely Carmichael is credited for coining the phrase institutional racism in the late 1960s.
 He defined the term as "the collective failure of an organization to provide an appropriate and professional service to people because of their colour, culture or ethnic origin".

 Maulana Karenga argued that racism constituted the destruction of culture, language, religion, and human possibility and that the effects of racism were "the morally monstrous destruction of human possibility involved redefining African humanity to the world, poisoning past, present and future relations with others who only know us through this stereotyping and thus damaging the truly human relations among peoples".

 Institutional racism refers to racism in terms of a power structure that protects the interests of the dominant culture and actively discriminates against ethnic minorities, not only in terms of individual prejudice or formal discrimination.